mediaopt/paypal-commercetools-connector/docs/PayPal.md

 To use this collection in Postman please perform the following steps:

 1. Download and install the Postman Client
-2. Import the collection.json and [template.json](https://github.com/commercetools/commercetools-postman-collection/blob/master/api/template.json) in your postman application
+2. Import the paypal.postman_collection.json and [template.json](https://github.com/commercetools/commercetools-postman-collection/blob/master/api/template.json) in your Postman application

 3. In the Merchant Center, create a new API Client and fill in the client credentials in your environment
 4. Obtain an access token by sending the "Authorization/Obtain access token" request at the bottom of the request list.
 Now you can use all other endpoints